mizuno-group/ChiralityMisunderstanding/README.md

-# How does Transformer model evolve to learn diverse chemical structres?
+# The learning process of Transformer architectures for chemical structures shows inherent problems for chirality recognition
 Investigation on procedure of Transformer learning chemical structure.

 ## Publication